RickKotlarz/PromptVault/README.md

 ## Professional LinkedIn profile photo
 - **Description:** Uses an existing photo that you supply, to create a professional LinkedIn profile photo.
-- **Instructions:** Use Google Gemini and attach one or more images.
+- **Instructions:** Use Google Gemini or ChatGPT and attach one or more images.

 ```
 Create a professional LinkedIn profile photo using one or more uploaded reference images.